kenharsch/ourvapes/README.md

 Since our app nows that it uses Solr indexing, it will not allow to do any database changes without Solr running.
-Trying it results in `Errno::ECONNREFUSED: Connection refused` and an SQL rollback, undoung the started changes.
+Trying it results in `Errno::ECONNREFUSED: Connection refused` and an SQL rollback, undoing the started changes.

 In particular this causes most tests to fail because they try to add or change DB entries.